PoseyPod/RAG-HPO/README.md

 	Python installed.
 	All required packages as listed in requirements.txt.

-Note: RAG-HPO has been tested with [Groq.com](https://console.groq.com), which offers free API keys and access to cloud-based LLaMA-3.1 models.
+Note: RAG-HPO has been tested with [Groq.com](https://console.groq.com), which offers free/cheap API keys (WARNING: Do not submit sensitive or identifying information.
+ALWAYS de-identify your data) and access to cloud-based LLMS.
 However, any OpenAI-compatible LLM should work, including locally hosted ones like [LM-studio](https://lmstudio.ai/).

 ## Setting Up the Environment:

 1. Install Jupyter Notebook or [Microsoft Visual Studio Code](https://code.visualstudio.com/download).
 2. Clone this repository and navigate to its directory.
+3. create a virtual python environment(recommended).
-3. Install dependencies with:
+4. Install dependencies with:

 ```bash
 pip install -r requirements.txt